Monarchism in Mexico: Abandonment

 In May 1846, Britain and France were reported to be supportive of a Spanish monarch for Mexico, but Paredes conditioned the proclamation of the monarchy to a victory in the Mexican-American War.
 Defeats at Palo Alto and Resaca de la Palma convinced Paredes and Bermúdez de Castro that the opportunity was gone.
 On 6 June, Paredes addressed the newly elected congress and openly endorsed republicanism.

 Bermúdez de Castro wrote an unsigned farewell article for El Tiempo, claiming that while the unnamed author still believed monarchy was convenient for Mexico, his patriotism forced him to stand with the republican government.
 The journal then shut down.

 Despite the war taking attention from the monarchist project, it wasn't forgotten by supporters and opponents.
 Bermúdez de Castro claimed that a monarchist movement now existed where there was none, and that it would reignite with European intervention.
 This was also the opinion of Alamán and others.
 In July, a retired officer of the Spanish army, Francisco de Paula Enrile, was misidentified in Veracruz as the infante Enrique and caused a panic.
-In Matamoros, Zachary Taylor proclaimed that "I don't bring war.
+In Matamoros, Zachary Taylor proclaimed: "I don't bring war.
 I don't come to invade the country; I come to your defense and ours, to stop the invasion that is being prepared by a foreign monarch; I come to join you so we don't allow the planting in the American continent of that pestilential seed of the monarchy."
 Juan Almonte, who had been appointed minister to France by Paredes, defected to Antonio López de Santa Anna in August and rose the alarm about a supposed 36,000 strong European army gathering in Cuba to install the monarchy in Mexico, but according to Bermúdez de Castro, nobody believed him.

 Paredes resigned on 28 July and returned to the army.
 On 3 August, a coup arrested Paredes and deposed his successor Nicolás Bravo.
 The provisional president José Mariano Salas restored Mexico's federal system on 22 August.